MattHalloran/NLN/DEPLOYMENT.md

 ### On Development Machine
 - Access to production server via SSH
 - SSH keys configured (`~/.ssh/id_rsa_{SITE_IP}`)
+  - Use `./scripts/keylessSsh.sh -e .env-prod` to set up if needed
+  - Use `./scripts/connectToServer.sh` to connect interactively
 - `.env-prod` file configured with production settings

 ### On Production Server